salmeaux/Propelle.InterviewChallenge/README.md

 Don't spend too long on this challenge (as a guideline: no more than 1 hour), but be ready to discuss your solution and the changes you make.

+To show us your changes, fork this repository, and send a link back to us (make sure it's a publicly available repository)

 Have fun :)